Western Sahara conflict: Arab League

 Efforts to gain support in the Arab World for the idea of a Greater Morocco did not receive much support despite efforts in the early 1960s to enlist the Arab League for its cause.
 Morocco's expansionist ambitions caused strains, including a temporary rupture of relations with Tunisia.
 The Moroccans have been more successful regarding the Western Sahara.
 Unlike the Organization of African Unity which has strongly backed Western Sahara's right to self-determination, the Arab League has shown little interest in the area.

 Moroccan claims

 Morocco has argued that the Polisario Front receives support from Hezbollah, Iran, and al-Qaida.
 There is no third-party substantiation of these claims.

 Palestine

 In 1979, PFLP Secretary-General George Habash visited Sahrawi refugee camps and also met with Brahim Ghali assuring PFLP's support to Western Sahara's cause.

 Other Palestinian factions have taken different stances; for example Hamas has maintained close ties with the Moroccan Justice and Development Party (JDP) and has also banned activities of a Palestinian committee of solidarity with the Sahrawi people in Gaza since 2016.

+France

+France has supported the Moroccan position in the conflict.

+Saudi Arabia

+Saudi Arabia has been one of the main backers of Morocco against the SADR.